NEW AND IMPROVED

 I am down on the Jersey Shore for a two week vacation.
 What’s that you say?
 How can I be on vacation when I am retired?
 I am tired of doing nothing, so I am on vacation from doing nothing!
 Hey; if you work for 40 years you get to take a vacation from doing nothing!

 This starts the beach-pass-checker dodge game, especially when guests drop by for an afternoon visit.
-Watch for the teenagers in the yellow bathing suits.
-These are the checkers.
+Watch for the teenagers in the yellow suits, these are the checkers.
 When you spot a checker, someone has to go in the water.
 The designated badge dodger or dodgers must swim until they get the all clear signal.
 “Look, is that a dolphin?”
 When the dodgers see a group of sun bathers standing eyes shielded from the sun staring out to sea in search of the non-existent dolphin, they can come in from the water.

 Suggestion-SHARK!!
 Is not a very good all-clear signal.